drensin/Remixatron/rust-app/USERS_MANUAL.md

 Click the **Analyze** button.
 The application will:
 1. (If URL) Download the highest quality audio stream.
 2. Decode and resample the audio.
-3. Run a Neural Network (BeatNet) to detect every beat.
+3. Run a Neural Network (BeatThis) to detect every beat.
-4. Perform Spectral Clustering to find song structure.
+4. Perform hybrid segmentation to find song structure.
 5. Build the Jump Graph.

 This process takes approximately **15-45 seconds**, depending on track length and your hardware.